Should I spend 1, 2, or 3 days in San Diego?

 • Cali Dreaming Electric Bike Tour of La Jolla and Pacific Beach ($99)

-• Harbor Cruise on the Largest Catamaran in San Diego Bay ($55)
+• San Diego Harbor Cruise on the largest Catamaran in San Diego! ($55)

 Is a weekend (two to three days) enough time in San Diego?

 Since it's a medium-sized city, you'll probably need more than a weekend to take advantage of everything to do in San Diego.
 Two or three days still gives you a good amount of time to explore, though, as you'll have a chance to experience at least some of the major attractions.
-In addition to the great beaches and fun museums and landmarks, visitors can enjoy the nightlife, live music, and scuba diving and snorkeling by staying for a weekend.
+In addition to the great beaches and fun museums and landmarks, visitors can enjoy the food, nightlife, and live music by staying for a weekend.

 How to spend 2 days in San Diego